saladinProcrastinator/rhddx/README.md

 ### Getting started

-All processes are controlled through Node/Gulp (even though this is a Jekyll JAMstack site).
+All processes are controlled through Node/Gulp (even though this is a Jekyll Jamstack site).
 As such, after cloning this repository run:

 ```bash
 # Install devDependencies